mfbsouza/dotfiles/README.md

 ### Q: Operating System?

-- MacOS for Personal and Work Computer
+- Linux Mint for my Personal Computers
 - Ubuntu for Servers
+- Windows for Gaming and Home Streaming with Apollo/Artemis

+### Q: Why Linux Mint?

+Because i am getting old.
+Mint just works and has a DE design consistent with what computers looked like when I was starting. that simple.

 ### Q: Text Editor/IDE?